Apologizing For Nothing Is My Autistic Burnout Warning Sign

 What Tracking Showed Me

-I noticed which days my spoons are low—most days—due to loud conversations from family members around my house or sudden phone calls that put pressure on me to respond.
+I noticed which days my energy units are low—most days—due to loud conversations from family members around my house or sudden phone calls that put pressure on me to respond.

 I've actively taken measures to counter these problems.
 Lowering the vibration intensity and volume of my phone during calls.
 Keeping my room shut.